neongreen/artyom.me/index.md

 # If you want to hire me

-The best way to hire me is by hiring [Monadfix](https://monadfix.io) services.
-I'm also open to other opportunities, especially in sales engineering and marketing roles.
-Here's my [resume](/cv).
+The best way to hire me is by hiring [Monadfix](https://monadfix.com) services.
+I'm also open to other opportunities – I would love to try my hand at sales, marketing, and product development.
+Here is my [LinkedIn profile](https://www.linkedin.com/in/artyom-kazak-1a8737105/).

 # Haskell

-I've written some libraries, see <https://hackage.haskell.org/user/Artyom>.
+I have written some libraries, see <https://hackage.haskell.org/user/Artyom>.

 I also started the [/r/haskelltil](http://reddit.com/r/haskelltil) subreddit (for Haskell tips and tricks and code samples and oddities and curiosities and idioms and interesting facts and everything that is short enough that you'd be ashamed to submit it to [/r/haskell](http://reddit.com/r/haskell) or write about it in a blog).
 It didn't catch on but some content there is still useful.